Monday, June 9th, 2014

 Our skilled staff meticulously provides both interior and exterior grease trap pumping services to the food service industry, retirement homes, schools, apartment owners, and manufacturers around town.
 In addition to removing the grease, our technicians will scrape down the trap and provide an inspection of the trap’s overall condition, including the baffles and cover.
 Most importantly, our technicians will ensure that your trap cleaning log is updated and provides the proper documentation to the city health inspectors.

-For more information on our grease trap cleaning process or to receive a free estimate, contact us today at 513-396-5300.
+For more information on our grease trap cleaning process or to receive a free estimate, call or contact us today at 513-396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+We’re here to help Cincinnati homeowners with all their plumbing needs.